 Any gap of any kind (whether it is a gap between CFSIC’s cap on the eligible concrete work and your total proposal just for that work...or whether it’s a gap between CFSIC’s cap and all the work encompassed by your proposal, whether concrete work or not) is solely the responsibility of the homeowner.
 You must separately determine the homeowner’s ability to pay you for any work you undertake, as ordered by the homeowner, which is beyond CFSIC’s scope of possible payment.

-We fully expect that the Connecticut Housing Finance Authority (“CHFA”) will eventually launch the “Collapsing Foundations Credit Enhancements Program” which may provide financial assistance in the form of loans to homeowners in one or multiple forms covering any gap or partial gap that may exist.
+The Connecticut Housing Finance Authority (“CHFA”) has launched the “Collapsing Foundations Credit Enhancements Program” which may provide financial assistance in the form of loans to homeowners in one or multiple forms covering any gap or partial gap that may exist.

 - You can go here for FAQs designed to assist homeowner claimants.